-I went to a school after my internship and studied English more formally with British instructors and we did not use Gatenby!
+I went to a school after my internship and studied English more formally with British instructors.
+We did not use Gatenby!
 For reading, they chose Animal Farm by George Orwell because it contained a large number of words used in different ways.
 The school was a good experience; I took a test at the end and received The Lower Cambridge Certificate in English!
 Wow!

-In writing, or spoken language we develop and use our own style.
-There is no sense in imitating Hemingway because first, it will be a repeat of what he has already done; second, in all likelihood it will be a poor imitation; third, it will not speak our own voices.
-Sometimes, to make a point we take quotations from other authors because their word may carry more weight.
+In written or spoken language, we develop and use our style.
+There is no sense in imitating Hemingway for several reasons.
+First, it will be a repeat of what he has already done.
+Second, in all likelihood, it will be a poor imitation.
+Third, it will not speak our voices.
+Sometimes, to make a point we take quotations from other authors because their words may carry more weight.
 Likewise, people try to do the same or similar things that well-known photographers might have photographed.
-To some extent, this is understandable but after a point it may actually stifle creativity; imitation may be the sincerest form of flattery but that does not help one to develop own ideas and styles.
+To some extent, this is understandable but after a point, it may stifle creativity; imitation may be the sincerest form of flattery, but that does not help one to develop own ideas and styles.

-So far I have not mentioned much about the language of photography but focused mainly on the nature of photography and how “it speaks” using its own language.
+So far I have not mentioned much about the language of photography but focused mainly on the nature of photography, and how it speaks using its language.
 Learning this language is not any different from learning any other language.
 It starts slow, with a few words, simple structures, following some rules, imitating other patterns.
-But it must not stop there, after all you learn a language for more than just to say hello, ask for directions to the bus stop, and order a cup of coffee.
+But it must not stop there.
+After all, you learn a language for more than just to say hello, ask for directions to the bus stop, and order a cup of coffee.
 You want to learn to use the language to express ideas, your ideas, in your style, using new structures that will delight the viewers.